 In particular, while we have results from the SAD and MAD portions of a Phase 1 clinical trial of LP352, we do not know how LP352 will perform in future clinical trials, including the PACIFIC Study.
 It is not uncommon to observe results in clinical trials that are unexpected based on preclinical studies and early clinical trials, and many product candidates fail in clinical trials despite very promising early results.
 Moreover, preclinical and clinical data may be susceptible to varying interpretations and analyses.
 A number of companies in the biopharmaceutical industry have suffered significant setbacks in clinical development even after achieving promising results in earlier studies, or after others, including regulatory authorities, disagreed with such companies' views and interpretations of the data and results from earlier preclinical studies or clinical trials.
+Further, neither we nor any third party, including Arena, have conducted preclinical studies of LP352 with respect to epilepsy or in the treatment of pediatric patients.
+As we investigate

-As we investigate LP352 for DEEs and other epileptic diseases, we may encounter difficulties that we have not yet encountered.
+LP352 for DEEs and other epileptic diseases, we may encounter difficulties that we have not yet encountered.
 Furthermore, LP659 and LP143 may not be able to progress from preclinical to Phase 1 clinical development.